Who could headline in 2019? Arctic Monkeys? Stormzy? The 1975? Dua Lipa?

 When are tickets on sale?

-Tickets go on sale Friday (August 31) from 1pm via the official Reading & Leeds website.
+Tickets went on sale on August 31, 2018 via the official Reading & Leeds website.

 What can we expect in 2019?